miguelfdez99/MyOutlet/docs/info.md

 The idea it's to create a web app that allow people to interact with sport clothes.
 Anyone can upload an item of clothing to sell it, considering that it suitable for the web.

-## Project Information
+## Main functionalities

-Each item will have the next information:

-- Size
-- Brand
-- Color
-- Price
+- Add a new item
-- Discount
+- Delete an intem
-- Season
+- Update an item
+- Look up for information on a certain item.

 ## Why JavaScript?